-What is microneedling?
+What is Microneedling?

 Microneedling is a nonsurgical technique that is intended to improve skin texture by reducing the “crepey” appearance, minimizing fine lines and wrinkles, and diminishing the hyperpigmentation of skin.
-This is a form of collagen induction created by a mechanical force delivered to the dermis.
-It also is useful for improving acne pock marks and can weld stretch marks together by creating collagen bridging.
+It is a form of collagen induction created by a mechanical force delivered to the dermis.
+It also is useful for improving acne pock marks, and can weld stretch marks together by creating collagen bridging.

 The microneedling technique of creating channels in the dermis is very similar to the technology of the Fraxel laser, which utilizes a thermal injury mechanism but at a much lower price point.
 Just as the laser takes a series of treatments so does the microneedling technique – anywhere from three to six sessions depending on severity.
 During a consultation, we can define how many sessions are right for the patient.
 Once the final result is achieved, we generally recommend one to two sessions a year for maintenance of the outcome.

-After the initial session you can expect to be red for a period of up to five days, but you can wear mineral makeup starting the next day to hide the color.
+After your initial session, you can expect to be red for a period of up to five days, but you can wear mineral makeup starting the next day to hide the color.
 Many patients can expect to be able to go out to dinner the following night of the procedure.
 People may experience some light burning, tightness, and mild flaking.
 Noticeable difference in the texture of the skin will occur within a couple of weeks.